geoscixyz/gpg/content/magnetics/magnetics_basic_principles.rst

 actively collecting and archiving information about the parameters of the field worldwide and can be queried with the `magnetic field calculator`_.

-Details about Earth's field
-can be found at government geoscience websites such as the `NOAA`_ geomagnetism home page, or the `Canadian National Geomagnetism Program`_ home page.
+Details about Earth's field can be found at government geoscience websites such as the `NOAA`_ geomagnetism home page, or the `Canadian National Geomagnetism Program`_ home page.
 An overview of Earth's magnetic field (with good images, graphs, etc.) can be found on the British Geological Survey's `geomagnetics website`_.

+.. _magnetics_external_sources:

 Magnetic fields from External Sources
 -------------------------------------